 A small clinical study in people already taking prescription medication for major depression found daily supplementation with curcumin significantly reduced depressive symptoms after four weeks and the effect was greater in those with atypical depression.
 The study found that anxiety was also reduced in those taking curcumin, although this reduction did not reach statistical significance.

-A saffron extract was found to decrease self-reported symptoms of depression and anxiety (including separation anxiety, social phobia, panic, obsession and compulsions) compared to placebo in a two-month study of 80 adolescent boys and girls with mild-to-moderate anxiety and/or depression.
+Saffron Saffron extract may provide modest benefit in depression.
+A saffron extract was found to decrease self-reported symptoms of depression and anxiety (including separation anxiety, social phobia, panic, obsession and compulsions) compared to placebo in a two-month study in Australia of 80 adolescent boys and girls with mild-to-moderate anxiety and/or depression who were not taking antidepressant/anti-anxiety medication.
 Those who took the extract reported an average decrease in symptoms of 33%, compared to a 17% reduction in those who took a placebo.
 The dose of the extract (affron® -- standardized to 3.5% lepticrosalides) was 14 mg taken twice daily.
-Parents of those taking the saffron extract reported a 40% reduction in symptoms, compared to a 26% reduction perceived by parents of those taking placebo.
+Parents of those taking the saffron extract reported a 40% reduction in symptoms, compared to a 26% reduction perceived by parents of those taking placebo (Lopresti, J Affect Disord 2018).
+The same research team conducted another two-month clinical trial involving the same dose of affron but, this time, studying 139 men and women (average age 40) who were taking antidepressant medication and still experiencing symptoms of depression.
+The study found that adding affron significantly reduced symptoms as evaluated by a clinician, with 40% having a meaningful reduction in symptoms, compared to 24% of those who took a placebo + medication.
+Interestingly, however, there was no improvement compared to placebo based on patients' own symptom ratings.
+The researchers pointed out that, in general, clinician ratings of depression tend to be more sensitive than self-reported ratings (Lopresti, J Psychopharmacol 2019).
+The study was funded by the manufacturer of the extract, Pharmactive Biotech Products.
 (See the Encyclopedia article about saffron).
-The study was funded by the manufacturer of the extract, Pharmactive Biotech Products (Lopresti, J Affect Disord 2018).

 One study found 5-HTP to be as effective as fluvoxamine (Luvox) for depression, with fewer side-effects; it was also found to be effective in people suffering from anxiety disorders, although not as effective as the prescription medication clomipramine.